 Before receiving the Multi-Link Operation Update Response frame, the non-AP STA affiliated with the non- AP MLD shall not apply the operation parameters indicated in the Reconfiguration Multi-Link element of the corresponding Multi-Link Operation Update Request frame.

 After receiving the Multi-Link Operation Update Response frame in which the Status Code is equal to the value 0 (SUCCESS), the non-AP STA affiliated with the non-AP MLD shall apply the operation parameters indicated in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the corresponding Multi-Link Operation Update Request frame.

-(#17324)
+(#17324)An operation parameter update is successful if a STA affiliated with an MLD receives or transmits an Multi-Link Operation Update Response frame with the Status Code equal to the value 0 (SUCCESS).

-After receiving the Multi-Link Operation Update Response frame in which a Status Code is equal to the value (#16872)<ANA> (DENIED_OPERATION_PARAMETER _UPDATE), the non-AP STA affiliated with the non-AP MLD shall not apply the operation parameters indicated in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the corresponding Multi-Link Operation Update Request frame.
+After receiving the Multi-Link Operation Update Response frame in which a Status Code is equal to the value (#16872) 141 (DENIED_OPERATION_PARAMETER _UPDATE), the non-AP STA affiliated with the non-AP MLD shall not apply the operation parameters indicated in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the corresponding Multi-Link Operation Update Request frame.

-(#16875, 16874)The value of the Maximum MPDU Length subfield carried in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the Multi-Link Operation Update Request frame indicates the value to update the Maximum MPDU Length subfield received in VHT Capabilities element (if applicable) or in HE 6 GHz Band Capabilities element (if applicable) or in EHT Capabilities element (if applicable) transmitted by the non-AP STA.
+(#16875, 16874)The value of the Maximum MPDU Length subfield carried in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the Multi-Link Operation Update Request frame is to update the value of the Maximum MPDU Length subfield received in the VHT Capabilities element (if applicable) or in the HE 6 GHz Band Capabilities element (if applicable) or in the EHT Capabilities element (if applicable) transmitted by the non-AP STA.

-(#16875, 16874)The value of the Maximum A-MSDU Length subfield carried in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the Multi-Link Operation Update Request frame indicates the value to update the Maximum A-MSDU Length subfield received in HT Capabilities element transmitted by the non-AP STA.
+(#16875, 16874)The value of the Maximum A-MSDU Length subfield carried in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the Multi-Link Operation Update Request frame is to update the value of Maximum A-MSDU Length subfield received in the HT Capabilities element transmitted by the non-AP STA.

 TGbe editor: Make the following changes in the subclause as below.